fsprojects/fsharp-language-server/README.md

-# F# Language Server Updated
+# F# Language Server

-**This has been forked from GeorgeWfraser's original project because that appears to be unmaintained.**
+## Recent Changes
+Now being actively maintained by @faldor20

+For changes see the [Changelog](./changelog.md)

+Key features i have added:
-It has been updated to support fcs 41 and .NET 6.0.
+Updated to support fcs 41 and .NET 6.0.

 I have used code from [FSharpAutoComplete](https://github.com/fsharp/FsAutoComplete) and some adjustments to the original to add some features:

 - Better hover docs